splunk/public-o11y-docs/_includes/activate-deactivate-native-metrics.rst

 ---------------------------------------------

 * If you're in a MTS-based subscription, all metrics count towards metrics usage.
-* If you're in a host-based plan, metrics listed on this document are considered default and are included free of charge.
+* If you're in a host-based plan, metrics listed as active (Active: Yes) on this document are considered default and are included free of charge.

 Learn more at :ref:`monitor-imm-billing-usage`.